 Roasted Sweet Potato Salad

-This roasted sweet potato salad is simple to make and packed with flavor!
-With toasted walnuts, kale, and a maple lime dressing, it’s a perfect side to any meal!
+This roasted sweet potato salad is easy to make and jam-packed with flavor!
+Filled with toasted walnuts, kale, and a delicious maple lime dressing, it’s a perfect side to any meal.
+Gluten free and vegetarian with dairy free / vegan option.

 This roasted sweet potato salad was originally posted in September 2012.
 The post has been updated as of November 29, 2017 with new photos, text and improved recipe instructions.